Chair Exercises for Seniors by Hamza MunirChair Exercises for Seniors by Hamza Munir

 Every decision from large typography to bold CTAs was driven by empathy, not aesthetics.

+Because great product design is not about complexity.
 It’s about removing friction for the people who need clarity the most.